graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL implementations should provide the `@skip` and `@include` directives.

 GraphQL implementations are not required to implement the `@defer` and `@stream` directives.
-If they are implemented, they must be implemented according to this specification.
+If either or both of these directives are implemented, they must be implemented according to this specification.
 GraphQL implementations that do not support these directives must not make them available via introspection.

 GraphQL implementations that support the type system definition language must provide the `@deprecated` directive if representing deprecated portions of the